ChrisWhealy/DistributedSystemNotes/Lecture 9.md

 ![Bad Snapshot](./img/L9%20Bad%20Snapshot.png)

 No, this is in fact impossible because as soon as a process records its own state, it must immediately send out marker messages.
 This is the rule that makes it impossible for message `m` to arrive at `P2` before the snapshot processing has completed.

 The rules of the Chandy-Lamport Snapshot algorithm state that as soon as the internal state of `P1` is recorded, marker message ***must*** be sent on all outgoing channels.
 So, the marker message will always be sent ***before*** event `B` happens in `P1` that sends message `m` to `P2`.
 Also, because channels are FIFO queues, it is impossible for message `m` to arrive at `P2` before the marker message arrives.

-To understand how important this is, let's consider what would happen if simultaneous initiators were ***not*** permitted and the initiator had to seek agreement from the other participants before initiating the snapshot:
+To understand how important this is, let's consider what would happen if simultaneous initiators were ***not*** permitted and the process wishing to initiate a snapshot had to seek agreement from the other participants before starting:

 * `P1` decides it wants to take a snapshot
 * `P1` sends a message to all the participants saying *"Hi guys, I'd like to take a snapshot.
 Is that OK with you?"*